-Most people do not speak with reporters on a regular basis.
-That means you understandably might not know how the process works or what terms like “on background” or “off the record” mean in practice.
-On this page, I’ve laid out the answers to the most frequent questions I get from sources.
-My hope is that this information will help you feel empowered if you choose to speak with me for a story.
+Most people don’t speak with reporters in the course of their normal day-to-day lives.
+Understandably, you might not know how the process works, or what terms like “on background” or “off the record” are supposed to mean.
+On this page, I’ve answered the most frequent questions I get from sources.
+My hope is that this information will make you feel empowered if you choose to speak with me for a story.
 Keep in mind that these are my personal practices, and do not necessarily apply to every reporter.

 I want to share something with you, but I would rather keep my name out of it.
 Is that okay?

 One of the most important ethical principles of my reporting is the concept of informed consent.
-It’s necessary that sources who speak with me not only give permission for their identifying details to be included, but also that they understand the potential impact of having their name or other information made public on the internet.
+It’s necessary that sources who speak with me not only give permission for their identifying details to be included, but also understand the potential impact of having their name or other information made public on the internet.

-I am happy to grant sources anonymity in some situations, such as when a whistleblowing employee fears they will face reprisal from their employer for speaking out.
+I am happy to grant sources anonymity in rare situations, such as when a whistleblowing employee fears they will face reprisal from their employer for speaking out.
 If you are not a public figure, or you are speaking about something particularly sensitive, I am also generally happy to omit your name.
-In some situations, I have also agreed only to use a person’s first name to protect their privacy.
+In some instances, I have also agreed only to use a person’s first name to protect their privacy.
 Before a story is published, I generally talk with sources about how they will be identified.

 Sometimes, people I talk with want to use their full name, even if I have suggested they consider maintaining anonymity.
 Keep in mind that someone who sees your full name in a story might be able to find you on other platforms, like on Facebook.
 The story might also surface in Google search results for your name.

 I want to share information with you, but I don’t want you to publish it.
 Or, at the very least, I don’t want it to be attached to my name.
 Can I do that?